alsen-ca/yuno-watch/README.md

 - yuno-watch/install.sh

 ## CLI-Wrapper
-To call the scripts for this package, the cli-wrapper at /usr/local/bin should have been install when you yuno-watch/install.sh
+To call the scripts for this package, the cli-wrapper at /usr/local/bin should have been installed when you sh yuno-watch/install.sh

 This allows you to call the scripts with the appropiate permissions like